mellet/csgonades-client/README.md

 All pages on the site has it's entrypoint in `/src/pages`

-### API Server in developement
+### API Server in development

-When developing you can either run agains your local server or against prod for simplicity.
+When running in development mode, values in `.env.development` are chosen.
-See `/src/constants/Constants.ts` to toggle between what API server to connect to.
+To override these default values, create a `.env.local` and set values as you please.